ascourtas/Compound_Protein_Interaction/README.md

 bash preprocess_data.sh
 ```

-(ii) Then, to train a neural network with the preprocessed data, run the code as follows:
+(ii) Then, to train a neural network with the above preprocessed data, run the code as follows:
 ```
 bash run_training.sh
 ```

-You can change the hyperparameters in preprocess_data.sh and run_training.sh.
+You can change the hyperparameters in preprocess_data.sh and run_training.sh and try to train various models.

 ## Train your data of compound-protein interaction

 In the directory of dataset/sample/original/, we have "smiles_sequence_interaction.txt."
 In this file, 1 means that the compound-protein pair interacts
 and 0 means that the compound-protein pair does not interact.